abaveja313/bsrp/README.md

 # Randomized Searching algorithm to optimize gcForest for ADHD diagnosis
-This is the code to accompany the paper "Machine Learning Alternatives for ADHD Diagnosis using fMRI volumes and phenotypic information"
+This is the code to accompany the paper "Machine Learning Alternatives for ADHD Diagnosis using fMRI volumes and phenotypic information".
+Sorry for the verbose commenting... my teacher needed to understand what was going on as well!

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1227447.svg)](https://doi.org/10.5281/zenodo.1227447)